dkb73/IIITV-Ecell/README.md

 A modern web platform showcasing the Entrepreneurship Cell of IIIT Vadodara.
 This project demonstrates the structure, achievements, and initiatives of IIITV's E-Cell, providing comprehensive information about our organization's past projects, successful startups, and various wings.

+## 🌐 Live Demo

+Experience the live version of the website deployed on Vercel: [E-Cell IIITV Website](https://iiitv-ecell-hm8o6voy5-dhwananbt1-gmailcoms-projects.vercel.app/)

+The deployment is automatically updated with the latest changes from the main branch, ensuring you always see the most recent version of our platform.
+Feel free to explore the various sections and features we've implemented.

 ## 🚀 Features

 - **Interactive UI Components**: Built with Framer Motion and MUI for smooth animations and modern design